 "But before we talk business first tell me, how is your family?"

-With this question, I was greeted in Abu Dhabi by an Emirati gentleman named Fadi Alyousef who shares ourorig_photo673923_7814264.jpeg vision of building a Kindergarten to Grade 12 school in the UAE.
+With this question, I was greeted in Abu Dhabi by an Emirati gentleman named Fadi Alyousef who shares our vision of building a Kindergarten to Grade 12 school in the UAE.
 For the next hour we each told stories about our children, our brothers and sisters, and of our parents.
 As the week progressed and we visited homes, met spouses and children and shared dreams and meals with our partners in the United Arab Emirates, it was clear that building our relationship was as important as the work we had come to do.

 I was accompanied by Trevor Hughes (Chair of the Board, King's-Edgehill School) and by Warren MacLeod (Director of King's-Edgehill School International), as well as Issmat Al-Akhali (CEO of Blacksheep Projects in Halifax).
 After three years of successful license and land applications in Abu Dhabi, we were travelling to walk the land upon which our new campus, King's-Edgehill School Abu Dhabi (KESAD), would reside.
 Located in a quickly growing community and bordered by beautiful new homes and pristine roads and highway, our large parcel of land is untouched desert sand.